Chrisser1/os-challenge/README.md

 - [X] **5.
 Testing and Debugging:**
     - [X] Use the provided `client` tool for testing.
-    - [X] Start with simple, deterministic parameters to debug, for example: `difficulty`=1.
-This makes the hash easy to find.
+    - [X] Start with simple, deterministic parameters to debug, e.g.: `difficulty`=1.
-    - [X] Verify that your server returns the correct answer and achieves 100% reliability with the `run-client.sh` and `run-client-milestone.sh` scripts.
+    - [X] Verify that the server returns the correct answer and achieves 100% reliability with the `run-client.sh` and `run-client-milestone.sh` scripts.

   - [ ] **6.
 Handle Multiple Connections:**
-    - [ ] The basic server can only handle one client at a time.
-The next step is to handle multiple concurrent requests.
-A simple approach for the milestone could be an iterative server that handles one connection completely before accepting the next, or you can begin exploring multi-threading/multi-processing.
+    - [ ] Measure the speed of the program running on a single thread and document the test.
+    - [ ] Create a way to multiple concurrent requests.
+    - [ ] Test the code again and document if it is better or worse